zfcampus/apigility-documentation/auth/authentication-oauth2.md

 with a new lifetime.
 This action can be performed using the `refresh_token` that the OAuth2 server provides in the response during the authentication step.

-In Apigility you can refresh the access token with a `POST` to the OAuth2 server endpoint.
+In Apigility, you can refresh the access token with a `POST` to the OAuth2 server endpoint.
-In the example SQLite database we can perform a refresh token using the following command:
+Using the example SQLite database, we can refresh the token using the following command:

 ```HTTP
 POST /oauth HTTP/1.1